osiegmar/billomat4j/README.md

 - Additionally at buildtime:
     - Apache Maven

-The Command Line Interface (CLI):

-- At runtime:
-    - The SDK
-    - Apache Commons CLI

 Example
 -------

 This example fetches all paid invoices for the last 30 days and prints them out.
-This file is also part of this project - see sdk/src/test/java/net/siegmar/billomat4j/sdk/Example.java
+This file is also part of this project - see src/test/java/net/siegmar/billomat4j/sdk/Example.java

     BillomatConfiguration billomatConfiguration = new BillomatConfiguration();
     billomatConfiguration.setBillomatId("<billomatId>");